ernsasori1995/HbA1C-predictor/README.md

 Introduction :
-The following project uses data sets combined from two previously published studies to characterize cardiovascular risk factors in central Virginia for African Americans (courtesy of Dr.
+The following project uses data sets from two previously published studies to characterize cardiovascular risk factors in central Virginia for African-Americans (courtesy of Dr.
 John Schorling, University of Virginia School of Medicine).
 The first study was a community-based study on the prevalence of coronary heart disease risk factors among rural blacks.
 This study was conducted to determine the prevalence of coronary